goatgirl86/17_Sup_Machine_Learning/README.md

 ## Project Overview
 ### Purpose

-The purpose of this challenge was to explore Supervised Machine Learning by helping Jill from “Fast Lending” predict credit card risk using oversampling, undersampling, and various machine learning models.
+The purpose of this challenge was to explore Supervised Machine Learning by helping Jill from “Fast Lending” predict credit card risk using oversampling, undersampling, and various supervised machine learning models.

 ### Data Analyzed
 -	LoanStats_2019Q1.csv (Credit card credit dataset from LendingClub, a peer-to-peer lending services company)